 When I was first asked to visit the Canary Islands, I have to admit that my heart didn’t leap with joy.
 Restaurants offering full English breakfasts and fish and chips, over crowded beaches with tourists determined to turn a shade of lobster and soul-less, high-rise hotels sprang to mind.
 Not that I don’t love a full English breakfast, and for that matter fish and chips, but it isn’t what I want to eat while I’m travelling.
 I’m sure like me, when you are visiting another country, you want to discover the traditional cuisine and get to know the local people and culture.
 That simply didn’t fit my image of the Canary Islands, however, as soon as I started researching the different islands I quickly realised I had it all wrong!
 While the picture I had then in my mind is possibly fair for some parts of the islands it would be VERY unfair to assume that this applies to the whole of the archipelago.
 Far from it, as I discovered for myself earlier this year.

 I was given a budget by the Canary Island Tourist Board and left to make my own arrangements as to where and when I went.
 I started hunting around on the internet for a nice hotel, somewhere not too touristy but I soon found I was just going round in circles.
 What I needed was to find a small tour operator who specialised in the Canaries and ask their advice.
 I only had a small budget to stretch between the two of us (this time Neill was coming with me) and the first company I rang were not much help at all.
 Then I tried Corona Holidays, who couldn’t have been more helpful.
-They suggested a couple of places, one of which I really liked the sound of – a hotel on the beach, part of which was actually built on stilts out over the sea, in El Médano, a former fishing village on Tenerife.
-Their website described El Médano as a laid back town where you wouldn’t see a single restaurant offering 24 hour breakfasts!
+They suggested a couple of places, one of which I really liked the sound of – a hotel by a black sand beach in Tenerife.
+Part of the hotel is actually built on stilts out over the sea.
+It’s in El Médano, a former fishing village, that their website described as a laid back town where you wouldn’t see a single restaurant offering 24 hour breakfasts!
 This sounded like just the place I was looking for.

 Just 15 minutes or so from Tenerife’s southern airport, El Médano is a lovely, sleepy little town that is at it busiest at the weekend when locals come here to enjoy the beach and a number of excellent restaurants.
 Being so close to the airport I wasn’t surprised to find that the planes occasionally pass overhead but this was never a nuisance.
 The town square was a fun place to people watch with buskers and street entertainers much of the time and there are regular events held here such as the carnival.